Customer complaints to energy firms fell by almost a quarter last year to five million, but consumer groups said this figure is still too high.

 The most common issues were around late and inaccurate domestic bills.
 Customers who had problems switching either suppliers or tariffs also accounted for a sizeable number of complaints.

-The Big Six supplier with the fewest complaints per 100,000 customers is British Gas with 9,413, up 18% on the year before.
+The Big Six supplier with the fewest complaints per 100,000 customers is British Gas with 9,413, down 18% on the year before.

 In total there are 27 million energy accounts in the UK.